Facely1er/cybercorrect-complete-privacy/scripts/setup-supabase.md

 If Edge Functions fail to deploy:
 1. Check that you're logged in: `supabase login`
-2. Verify project is linked: `supabase link --project-ref achowlksgmwuvfbvjfrt`
+2. Verify project is linked: `supabase link --project-ref your-project-ref`
 3. Check function secrets are set correctly
 4. Review function logs in Supabase Dashboard